 Frequently Asked Questions

-Students are accepted into the Program Evaluation Program in the fall semester only.
-All application materials should be received by June 15 in order to be considered for the fall term.
+Students are accepted into the Program Evaluation Concentration in the fall semester only.
+All application materials should be received by June 1 in order to be considered for the fall term.

 In special circumstances, with approval of the Program Directors, materials may be accepted later than the application deadline.

 Yes.
 All courses required for the Program Evaluation Program are offered in an on-line format.
-Opportunities for hybrid (face-to-face and on-line) are possible for those who live in the local region.
+Opportunities for both face-to-face and on-line courses are possible for those who live in the local region.